 2. Venue demand

 Venues that book out years in advance charge a premium for scarcity.
-Which is why you should consider a wedding venue off the beaten path.
+Which is why you should consider a venue off the beaten path.

 3. Guest list size